Distinction of the Steinberg representation and the dual group of a symmetric space

 \begin{section}{Harmonic functions in the non archimedean local field case} Let $F$ be a non archimedean local field.
-Let $\s$ be the integer ring of $F$ and let $k$ be its residue field.
+Let $\s$ be the ring of integers of $F$ and let $k$ be its residue field.

-In this Section we will construct a non zero harmonic function on $\Gamma^0_{aff,F}(X)$ under the assumptions that both $G$ and $H$ are split, $\sigma$ is defined over $\s$ and $X$ is quasi split, excluding some specific cases.
+In this Section we construct a non-zero harmonic function on $\Gamma^0_{aff,F}(X)$ under the assumptions that both $G$ and $H$ are split over $\s$, $\sigma$ is defined over $\s$, and $X$ is quasi-split, excluding some specific cases.

-Our construction will proceed in two independent steps.
-First, like in proposition \ref{support function} we construct a function $s$, this time on $H$ orbits of chambers in the affine building $\B$ to $\Z[S]$.
-Here $S$ is the set of full orbits of $l_\sigma$ length zero in $\Gamma^0_{aff,F}(X)$.
-Second, we show that under our assumptions there are full orbits of $l_\sigma$ length zero, excluding in some specific cases which we analyze separately.
+Our construction proceeds in two independent steps.
+First, like in Proposition \ref{support function} we construct a function $s$, this time on $H$ orbits of chambers in $\B$ to $\Z[S]$.
+Here, $S$ is the set of full orbits of $l_\sigma$ length zero in $\Gamma^0_{aff,F}(X)$.
+Notice that orbits of $l_\sigma$ length zero are just orbits of chambers $\C$ such that $\sigma(\C)=\C$.

+In the second step, we show that under our assumptions there are full orbits of $l_\sigma$ length zero, excluding in some specific cases which we analyze separately.

 We begin with the first step.